twagar11/ansible-labs/4-playbooks-and-roles.md

 When run successfully, you will see pages of shell output containing all of the variable data returned from running the service module in this way.
-A snippet of this is shown in the following for you to check yours against---the key thing being that the command resulted in the [changed] status, meaning that it ran successfully and that the service was indeed restarted:
+A snippet of this is shown in the following for you to check yours against -- the key thing being that the command resulted in the `changed` status, meaning that it ran successfully and that the service was indeed restarted: